akoutsianas/springer-free-books/README.md

 1. Go to http://link.springer.com/search?facet-content-type=%22Book%22&date-facet-mode=between&facet-end-year=2004&showAll=false&facet-start-year=1858
 2. Filter books as you wish
 3. Download Search Result by click on arrow close to RSS logo
-4. Put paths to search results and run
+4. Put paths to search results as script arguments and run

 #TODO